 - Stir in remaining ingredients.

-- Pour batter into a lined 8" x 4" bread loaf pan and place in oven (middle rack).
-Bake at 350 degrees for 30 minutes.
+- Pour batter into the lined pan and place the loaf in the oven (middle rack).
+Bake at 350 degrees for 45-50 minutes.

 Keywords: bread, breakfast, lunch, dinner, butternut squash, nut free